 - A broad molecular view of the world that promotes career choices and professional pursuits in a science-related career and/or a graduate or professional program.

-Food Science Department Assessment Plan (Coming Soon)
+Chemistry Department Assessment Plan (Coming Soon)